brainded-tech/proofpix/README.md

 ## 🤝 Contributing

-ProofPix is designed to be privacy-focused and maintainable:
+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+Key principles:
-1. Maintain client-side only processing
+1. Maintain client-side only processing for EXIF extraction
 2. Add comprehensive error handling
 3. Update documentation and changelog
 4. Test on multiple browsers and devices
-5. Ensure no data leaves the user's device
+5. Ensure no user data leaves the device without explicit consent

 ## 📄 License